 Meanwhile here’s what Chase says doesn’t qualify as dining:

 Please note that merchants that sell food and drinks located within larger merchants such as sports stadiums, hotels and casinos, theme parks, grocery and department stores will not be included in this category unless the merchant has set up such purchases to be classified in a restaurant category.
 In addition, gift card and delivery service merchants will not be included in this category unless the merchant has set up such purchases to be classified in the restaurant category.

 In practice most coffeeshops also qualify as dining, so you can earn triple points for everything from a Michelin star restaurant to Chipotle to Starbucks.

 However, many food delivery services don’t qualify.
-For example, I love Postmates for having food delivered whenever I’m in a major US city, and unfortunately that doesn’t quality as dining due to how they’re categorized.
+For example, I love Postmates for having food delivered whenever I’m in a major US city, and unfortunately, that doesn’t quality as dining due to how they’re categorized.
 They view themselves as a technology company rather than a dining company (which is fair enough).
 Grocery stores also don’t generally qualify as dining.

-The Chase Sapphire Reserve® Card offers a generous welcome bonus, a great return on everyday spend, and excellent benefits.
+The Chase Sapphire Reserve® Card offers a generous welcome bonus, a great return on everyday spending, and excellent benefits.
 Many people don’t realize just how many things are included in the dining and travel categories, which can really help you maximize your points.